saviour123/SurveyMap/README.md

 # Malaria Survey Respondents Map(Project Work 2015 Data)
 Geojson its a cool gis data format GIS officers can rely on.
-The Good News, you can use it with open street map
+The Good News is, you can use it with open street map

 ## Instructions